 Developing literate citizens of the future.

 English enables pupils to develop a love of literature which is shared and encouraged.
 Children will develop and understanding of how our language works and be able to speak and write fluently so that they can communicate their ideas and emotions to others and through their reading and listening, others can communicate with them, whilst engaging with quality texts.
 Through reading in particular, pupils have a chance to develop culturally, emotionally, intellectually, socially and spiritually.
 Reading will enable pupils both to acquire knowledge and to build on what they already know, enabling them to participate fully as a member of society.
+Writing allows pupils to express themselves creatively and with clarity, refining their ability to organise ideas, adapt their style for different purposes and audiences, and develop their own voice as authors.

 Phonics Bug Club